IceCreamSherbert/freeCodeCamp_Number_Guessing_Game/README.md

-This repository was created for a freeCodeCamp certification. 😁
+This repository was created for the freeCodeCamp Relational Database certification. 😁